ForgeRock/sdk-sample-apps/android/java-authenticator/README.md

 ### Getting started

-To try out the ForgeRock Android SDK sample, perform these steps:
+To try out the Ping Android SDK sample, perform these steps:

 - Clone this repo
 - Setup an Journey instance with OATH and/or Push nodes.